vuedx/preview/extension/readme.md

-# Vue
+# Preview

-This extension provides language grammar and syntax highlight for `.vue` files.
+This extension provides quick preview for `.vue` files.

 ## Support